A NICER view of the 1.4 solar-mass edge-on pulsar PSR J0614-3329: Discussion

 We compare our new EOS inferences to the ``New'' scenario from \cite{rutherford_constraining_2024}.
-This scenario is defined by the combination of the \textsc{ST-U} solution of PSR~J0740$+$6620 from \cite{salmi_radius_2024}, the \textsc{ST+PDT} solution of PSR~J0030$+$0451 from \cite{vinciguerra_updated_2024}, the \textsc{CST+PDT} solution of PSR~J0437$-$4715 from \cite{choudhury_nicer_2024}, and the mass-tidal deformability posteriors of GW170817 and GW190425 from \cite{PhysRevX.9.011001} and \cite{gw190425}, respectively.
+This scenario is defined by the combination of the \textsc{ST-U} solution of PSR~J0740$+$6620 from \cite{salmi_radius_2024}, the \textsc{ST+PDT} solution of PSR~J0030$+$0451 from \cite{vinciguerra_updated_2024}, the \textsc{CST+PDT} solution of PSR~J0437$-$4715 from \cite{choudhury_nicer_2024}, and the mass-tidal deformability posteriors of GW170817 and GW190425 from \cite{PhysRevX.9.011001} and \cite{abbott_gw190425_2020}, respectively.
 We investigate the effect of adding the new mass-radius result of PSR~J0614$-$3329 to this data set.
-Interestingly, with the new result from PSR~J0614$-$3329 included, the EOS inference results would be very similar if only MSP with mass and inclination priors were accounted for and PSR~J0030$+$0451 (\textsc{ST+PDT}) left out (see the Zenodo repository for figures and samples of the inferred EOS in that case).
+Interestingly, with the new result from PSR~J0614$-$3329 included, the EOS inference results would be very similar if only MSPs with mass and inclination priors were accounted for and PSR~J0030$+$0451 (\textsc{ST+PDT}) left out (see the Zenodo repository of \cite{zenodo} for figures and samples of the inferred EOS in that case).

 The EOS inference yields mass-radius posterior distributions (Figure~\ref{fig:MR_plane}) centered around 12\,km with maximum masses $\lesssim 2.4 \, M_\odot$ for both the PP and CS extensions.
 Our results for the radii of 1.4 and $2.0\,M_\odot$ NSs, as well as the maximum mass configurations are also reported in Table~\ref{tab:pressure_CI}.
-Compared to \cite{rutherford_constraining_2024} (their ``New'' scenario), the mass-radius posteriors shift toward lower radii by $\sim 300\,$m, with a minimal impact on the maximum mass for both PP and CS models.
+These inferred mass-radius posteriors are less than one standard deviation away from \cite{rutherford_constraining_2024} ``New'' data scenario, although they shift toward lower radii by $\sim 300\,$m, with a minimal impact on the maximum mass for both PP and CS models.
 This slight shift is not only due to the addition of PSR~J0614$-$3329, but also to the fact that the inferred radius of PSR~J0614$-$3329 is consistent with those of PSR~J0030$+$0451 (\textsc{ST+PDT}) and PSR~J0437$-$4715.